QuickSpot

-QuickSpot is a video game for the Nintendo DS developed by Namco Bandai.
-The game is designed similar to games such as Brain Age which uses simple brain teaser to exercise reflexes and brain function.
-It is a part of Nintendo's Touch!
-Generations brand and is the first in the Unō no Tatsujin series.
-A sequel, titled titled Unou no Tatsujin Soukai!
+QuickSpot is a puzzle video game developed and published by Namco for the Nintendo DS.
+It is one of the last games to be released by Namco, whose successor Namco Bandai Games would release it internationally. the first in the Unō no Tatsujin series.
+A sequel, titled Unou no Tatsujin Soukai!
 Machigai Museum 2, was released exclusively in Japan on March 1, 2007.
-An updated and renewed version of the game, titled QuickSpot: Master of the Right Brain, was developed by Bandai Namco Studios and published by Bandai Namco Entertainment for Nintendo Switch.
-It released on April 22, 2021 in Japan and on January 6, 2022 in the west.
+An updated port of the game, titled QuickSpot: Master of the Right Brain, was developed by Bandai Namco Studios and published by Bandai Namco Entertainment for Nintendo Switch.
+It was released on April 22, 2021 in Japan and on January 6, 2022 in the west.

 Gameplay

 The game projects two images, the correct one on the top screen, and an error filled one on the bottom screen.
 Comparing the two images, the player has to locate and find the inaccuracies or changes from the top screen to the touch screen.
+Sometimes the player has to find the unused puzzle piece or part.

 This game is based on the traditional game spot the difference.
 GamePro.com described the game "like a mix between Where's Waldo and the Hidden Pictures section in Highlights magazine".

 The players use none of the face buttons or D-Pad on the DS.
 The entire game is played using the touch screen and stylus.
-The player draws a circle using the stylus when the player spots the difference between the top image on the bottom screen.
+The player draws a circle using the stylus when the player spots the differences between the top image on the bottom screen.
 In some instances, the built in microphone is used.

+This game has 3 modes each for single player and multiplayer.
+Single player has 3 modes: Rapid Play, Focus Play, and Today's Fortune.
+Multiplayer has 3 modes: Time Bomb, Scramble, and Download Play.
+In the main stages of Rapid Play, there is 1 difference, except in some special stages.
+Special stages are unlocked by earning medals, the first medal unlocks "Animation".
+The 50th medal unlocks "Story".

+Focus Play has 10 differences in 140 puzzles, of which 50 are unlocked from the start.
+After completing all available puzzles, 10 more are unlocked.
+If 3 mistakes are made in a puzzle, then it's game over.
+The amount of differences remaining are indicated by the frowns at the bottom right corner.
+After a difference is found, a frown will smile.

+Today's Fortune has 5 differences in 5 images and after circling a difference in an image, it advances to the next image.
+There are 4 fortune types: Health, Study/Work, Romance and Money.
+The game will give a fortune from 0-5 after completing all images.
+These fortunes can be viewed once a day.

+Time Bomb involves up to 8 players circling the difference so they can pass the system to the next player.
+Sometimes "reverse" and "skip" prompts show up.
+When the bomb explodes, the player with the DS loses.